-Format of the Aspiring Leaders Forum
+The format of the Aspiring Leaders Forum

-Throughout the forum, we listened to several keynote speakers, attended question and answer time at the parliament house, had meetings with local MP’s, attended a sporting tournament, poetry seminars, workshops, participated in community service and ended the forum with a night of barn dancing.
+Throughout the Aspiring Leaders forum, we listened to several keynote speakers, attended question and answer time at the parliament house, had meetings with local MP’s, attended a sporting tournament, poetry seminars, workshops, participated in community service and ended the forum with a night of barn dancing.

-We were put into small groups of 10 and spent the entire duration of the forum in the same small group.
+We were put into small groups of 10 and spent the entire duration of the Aspiring Leaders forum in the same small group.
 Each activity helped us learn more about each other and open up to one another.

 My experience at the Aspiring Leaders Forum New Zealand

-I was totally inspired by the people at the forum and the amazing things that each person does in their spare time to make a difference.
-In that moment I realized that each one of us has the power to change the world.
+I was totally inspired by the people at the Aspiring Leaders forum and the amazing things that each person does in their spare time to make a difference.
+At that moment I realized that each one of us has the power to change the world.
 Changing the world doesn’t necessarily mean finding a solution to world hunger or poverty.
 Changing one person’s life can change the world.
 To be a great leader you don’t need to be in a position of power.
 Great leaders come in all shapes and forms- we all have the power to lead, inspire and make a difference.

 This is our group with Bill English, the prime minister of NZ at the time.